Find out about the VAT liability of insurance transactions and insurance related services.

 Some funeral plans are written under contracts of insurance, so that on death a life insurance policy pays out the cost of the funeral.
 These types of funeral plan are treated as insurance for VAT purposes and therefore exempt, even though they’re not regulated as such, see paragraph 2.3.

-Where a funeral plan represents pre-payment for a funeral it won’t be exempt as insurance but will probably be eligible for exemption as the provision of a funeral - explained in Notice 701/32 Burial, cremation and the commemoration of the dead.
+Where a funeral plan represents pre-payment for a funeral it will not be exempt as insurance but will probably be eligible for exemption as the provision of a funeral - explained in Burial, cremation and commemoration of the dead (VAT Notice 701/32).

-Management charges for funeral plans that aren’t insurance and aren’t prepayments, for example, where the client’s money is placed in a trust to be spent on a funeral on their death, will be liable to VAT at the standard rate.
+Management charges for funeral plans that are not insurance and are not prepayments, for example, where the client’s money is placed in a trust to be spent on a funeral on their death, will be liable to VAT at the standard rate.

 3.6 Vehicle breakdown services